openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMedia(resId: number): Promise&lt;Uint8Array&gt;

 Obtains the content of the media file corresponding to the specified resource ID.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager